Lecrapouille/MyMakefile/README.md

 * Makefile.footer: is the part of your Makefile to be included as footer part: it defines a set of Makefile rules (like compiling c++ files or linking the project, ...).
 * Some Bash scripts exist and are called by Makefile rules:
  - targz.sh: for creating a backup of the code source project.
 The code source is compressed. git files, compiled and generated files (like doc) are not taken into account.
- - version.sh: for creating a version.h file needed when compiling the project.
+ - config.sh: for creating a version.h file needed when compiling the project.

 ## Prerequisites

 You probably have to install:
 - the basic calculator `bc` tool: `apt-get install bc` needed for my progress bar.
-I guess it was a bash builtin but it seems not!
+I guessed it was a bash builtin but it seems not!
-- tools called by MyMakefile: gcov, doxygen, hardening-check: `apt-get install gcovr doxygen devscripts`
+- if needed, tools that can be called by MyMakefile: gcov, doxygen, hardening-check: `apt-get install gcovr doxygen devscripts`

 ## Minimal MyMakefile example

-Here the minimal environement:
+Examples are given in the `examples/` folder.
+Here a minimal MyMakefile project:
 ```
 foo/
 ├── .makefile/